DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-12-20-preprocess-API-calls.md

 ## The API calls

 Typically API calls are https calls to a server.
-In this case to simplify I have simulated long running API calls using the RxJs `delay` function.
+In this case, to simplify the code, I have simulated long running API calls using the RxJs `delay` function.
 I also used the setTimeOut to avoid populating the data until a millisecond before the delay is expired.

 ``` typescript
 getData1(): Observable<DataStore1> {